 OTHER DRIVER GAVE FALSE INFORMATION AFTER CAR CRASH

 One of our car accident attorneys recently had yet another case of a driver giving fake information after a crash.
 MN requires drivers to exchange information after a crash.
 Our client was rear-ended and exchanged insurance information (name, address, phone) with the other driver.
 However, the other driver gave our client false information.
-Unfortunately, the police had not been called to the scene and our client did not get the license plate number of the other car.
+Unfortunately, the police were not called to the scene and our client did not get the license plate number of the other car.

-If you are involved in a MN car accident, the best thing to do is call and wait until the police arrive so they can write a report and get everyone’s information.
+If you are involved in a MN car accident, the best thing to do is call and wait until the police arrive.
+The police will write a report and get everyone’s information.
 But at the least, don’t just rely on the information the other driver gives you.
 Get the driver’s license of the driver and definitely get the license plate number of the other car.
-Be aware that even the driver’s license number is not enough, because the owner of the car might be a different person than the driver and you might be able to access the owner’s policy even if the driver is not insured.
-If you have a smart phone, get some photos too.
-Take pictures of the car damage to both vehicles, take a picture of the other driver, and take a picture of the driver’s license and the license plate on the car.
+The driver’s license number is not enough, because the owner of the car might be a different person than the driver.
+The owner’s insurance actually has primary responsibility for any damage caused by the vehicle.

 Our car crash attorneys recently had two, kind of funny, incidents where the driver who caused the accident tried to flee after the crash, but didn’t get away with it.
 In one case, our client was rear-ended, but after the other driver drove away.
 However, our client discovered that the other driver’s front license plate fell off in the accident.
 That was an easy one for the police to follow up on.
 They tracked the driver down and showed him his missing license plate.
 (No apology from the runaway driver to our client, of course.)